If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 What to wear in Ibiza at night

-When it comes to what to wear in Ibiza at night for the clubs, the trick is to balance comfort with that laid-back Ibiza fashion sense and a creative twist.
+When it comes to what to wear in Ibiza clubs, the trick is to balance comfort with that laid-back Ibiza fashion sense and a creative twist.

 In theory, you can pretty much wear a modified version of your day wear while at the nightclubs.
 However, you could absolutely pack a couple of going-out pieces.